-GOAL: Encourage adequate housing in a variety of attractive styles and costs to meet the needs of present and future Town residents.
+Goal: To encourage adequate housing in a variety of attractive styles and costs to meet the needs of present and future town residents.

-Objective: Assure a scale and density of residential development compatible with adjacent and surrounding land uses, environmental conditions, and supporting infrastructure.

-Strategy - The Bowling Green Planning Commission reviews the current Zoning and Subdivision Ordinances to ensure they allow residential development in areas with surrounding compatible land uses and adequate provision for public utilities and recommends changes to the Bowling Green Town Council, as required.
+- 1. Assure a scale and density of residential development compatible with adjacent and surrounding land uses, environmental conditions, and supporting infrastructure. - [PC] Review the Zoning and Subdivision Ordinances to ensure they allow residential development in areas with surrounding compatible land uses and adequate provision for public utilities. - [PC] Review the Zoning and Subdivision Ordinances and Comprehensive Plan to ensure they allow densities that maximize the use of land for new housing while protecting the environment and surrounding character.

-Objective: Provide an adequate supply of properly zoned land to support the demand for the future housing needs of Town residents.

-Strategy - The Bowling Green Planning Commission reviews the Comprehensive Plan, Zoning Ordinance and Subdivision Ordinance to ensure they allow densities that maximize the use of land for new housing while protecting the environment.

-Objective: Encourage the rehabilitation of existing substandard housing.

-Strategy - The Bowling Green Town Manager coordinates with Caroline County to ensure that the Building Code allows for rehabilitation projects at a reasonable cost.

-Objective: Protect residential developments from encroachments by incompatible land uses.

-Strategy - The Bowling Green Planning Commission reviews the Subdivision Ordinance and Zoning Ordinance to ensure that they require adequate buffers between residential, commercial and industrial uses and recommends changes to the Bowling Green Town Council, as required.
+- [TM] Encourage the rehabilitation of existing substandard housing.
+Coordinate with Caroline County to ensure the Building Code allows for rehabilitation at a reasonable cost. - [PC] Review the Zoning and Subdivision Ordinances to ensure they require adequate buffers between residential, commercial and industrial uses to protect development from encroachment.

-Economics:
+C. Economics

-GOAL: Promote managed economic growth while preserving historic character of the Town and the quality of life of its residents.
+Goal: To promote managed economic growth while preserving the historic character of the town and quality of life of its residents.

-Objective: Promote the Town as the center of retail trade for Caroline County.

-Strategy 1 - The Bowling Green Town Council works with the County Office of Economic Development and Caroline County Chamber of Commerce to promote the Town through the development of advertising materials.

-Strategy 2 - The Bowling Green Town Manager uses the results of the marketing study of the Town and surrounding area to pursue new businesses.

-Strategy 3 - The Bowling Green Town Council follows the recommendations of the Downtown Revitalization Action Plan to improve the downtown area thereby strengthening it as a business center.

-Strategy 4 - The Bowling Green Planning Commission shall conduct a semiannual review of the land use map in the Comprehensive Plan to ensure it allows for an adequate supply of land zoned for business and industrial development.

-Objective: Provide adequate public utilities and services to support commercial and industrial -growth.

-Strategy 1 - The Bowling Green Public Works Director shall conduct an annual review of the Town's existing public utilities and services to ensure that they are adequate to support projected development.

-Strategy 2 - The Bowling Green Town Manager shall conduct an annual review of all possible resources, financial and otherwise, that will enable the Town to extend utilities and services to areas that have business growth potential.

-Objective: Develop an economic development program.

-Strategy 1 - The Bowling Green Town Manager shall work with the County Office of Economic Development, the Caroline County Visitors Center, and the Caroline County Chamber of Commerce to promote economic development opportunities to potential developers.

-Strategy 2 - The Bowling Green Town Manager shall promote the growth of existing and development of potential businesses in order to provide job opportunities.

-Transportation:
+Implementation

+- 1. Promote the town as a center of retail trade for Caroline County. - [EDA] Maintain and regularly update a marketing plan to promote the town, working with the County Office of Economic Development and Chamber of Commerce as needed. - [PC] Conduct an annual review of the land use map in the Comprehensive Plan to ensure it allows for an adequate supply of land zoned for business and industrial development. - [Council] Use the EDA's market plan and PC's review to direct the TM to pursue new business. - 2.
+Provide adequate public utilities and services to support commercial and industrial growth. - [PWD] Conduct an annual review of the town's existing public utilities and services to ensure that they are adequate to support projected development. - [TM] Conduct an annual review of all possible resources, financial and otherwise, that will enable the town to extend utilities and services to areas that have business growth potential. - 3.
+Maintain an Economic Development Program. - Support the cooperation to foster collaboration between the TM and Bowling Green EDA with the County Office of Economic Development, County Visitor Center, and County Chamber of Commerce to promote opportunities for potential developers. - [EDA] Report to the Council regularly regarding plans and potential avenues of development. - The PC, EDA, and Council will have open communication in order to promote cooperation between the bodies, including joint meetings when the need arises to properly collaborate.
+An annual joint meeting should be considered between the PC and EDA as well as each of them with the Council separately.

+D. Transportation

-GOAL: Provide for the safe, efficient and economical movement of people and goods.
+Goal: To provide for the safe, efficient and economical movement of people and goods.